 Research has proven this, most famously in The Baseball Study by Recht & Leslie.

 What does it mean for you?

 Numerous studies confirmed the findings of Recht and Leslie.
 Without appropriate background knowledge, we see that even the best-skilled readers are struggling to comprehend a topic.

 This means that if you want to improve your reading comprehension skills to pass the GED Science, Social Studies, or Language test, you need to get familiar with these topics.

 Don’t skip Language, Social Studies, or Science lessons because someone says these tests require only reading comprehension skills.
 That’s a recipe for failure.

 You might get lucky, or you might not.
 Failure can lead to a decrease in confidence in yourself, and that’s the main reason why people quit going through all 4 GED tests and not getting a diploma.

 Baseball Study and Reading Comprehension

-What was even more important, however, was that the study revealed that students who weren’t very gifted readers (limited reading abilities) but had a lot of baseball knowledge, reached scores that were almost at the level of top readers that had a high level of baseball knowledge.
+What was even more important, however, was that the study revealed that students who weren’t very gifted readers (limited reading abilities) but had a lot of baseball knowledge reached scores that were almost at the level of top readers who had a high level of baseball knowledge.

 So what does this mean?